qianglise/pykurs/content/dask.rst

     client

-We can also specify the resources to be allocated to a dask cluster by:
+We can also specify the resources to be allocated to a Dask cluster by:

 .. code-block:: python